OSOceanAcoustics/echopype/docs/source/process.rst

    Sv['range']              # range for each sonar sample in [m]

+..
+TODO: EK60 and EK80 should be using the same formula?

 For EK60 and EK80 data, echopype updates the sound speed and seawater absorption using the formulae from Mackenzie (1981) [2]_ and Ainslie and McColm (1981) [3]_, respectively.